expipiplus1/vulkan/generate-new/readme.md

 # TODO

+- List instead of vector?
+  Most of the arrays passed to vulkan (in my code at least) are just a single element.
+All of them are less than 5 or 6 elements I think.
+The marshaling code doesn't need O(1) random access, perhaps lists would be more convenient.

 - pay attention to `noautovalidity`, At the moment this is ignored, but it's a hint that there's something slightly non-standard happening.